dunnolab/vla-arena-oss/README.md

 If you're using LIBERO as a third-party dependency (e.g., in the OpenPI project), you'll need to copy the Russian task files into your `third_party/libero` directory.
 Before that please refer to the installation instruction of the original [openpi repository](https://github.com/Physical-Intelligence/openpi/tree/main/examples/libero)

 The `bddl` files define the task specifications and `init` files contain the initial environment states in Russian. python files configure benchmark suite for compatibility of original libero repo with Russian tasks.
-Copy them from your appropriate directory to your third-party LIBERO installation:
+Copy those files from your appropriate directory to your third-party LIBERO installation:

 ```shell
 cp -r $VLA_ARENA_OSS_PWD/libero-ru/bddl_files/ru_libero_* third_party/libero/libero/libero/bddl_files/